huntertran/ptidej-wordcloud/README.md

     1. Split sentences and tokenize
     2. Find the sentences containing the keywords
     3. Use Grammar rules to identify the relationship implied by the sentence
-6. Generate graph of the relationship
+6. Generate a graph of the relationship
 7. Draw the graph

 > For now, drawing grammar tree only worked on Windows